AaltoSciComp/scicomp-docs/aalto/linux.rst

 **When requesting a new computer:**

--  Contact CSIT
+-  Contact your department IT
 -  Let us know who the primary user will be, so that we can set this properly.

 **When you are done with a computer:**

 -  Ensure that data is cleaned up.
-Usually, if returned to CSIT disks will be wiped, but if this is important then confirm this with them.
+Usually, disks will be wiped, but if this is important then you must explicitly confirm before you leave.
    There may be data if you use the workstation local disks (not the default).
 There is also a local cache ($XDG\_CACHE\_HOME), which stores things such as web browser cache.
 Unix permissions protect all data, even if the primary user changes, but it is better safe than sorry.
-Contact CSIT if you want wipes.
+Contact IT if you want wipes.

 Project groups
 ~~~~~~~~~~~~~~

-Unix groups (managed by CSIT) provide access control to data and some
+Unix groups provide access control to data and some
 workstations.
 See `data management <../data/index>`__.

 Storage available